The worlds most successful supersonic airliner, Concorde, flew its last commercial flight for British Airways on the 24th October 2003.

 The last flight took place 24th October 2003, the flight was between New York’s John F. Kennedy International Airport and London’s Heathrow Airport.

 10th April that year (2003) both Air France and British Airways announced the retirement of the Concorde service.
-The reason was given as low passenger numbers, a slump in air travel since the 11 September attacks and the rising cost of maintenance.
+They gave the reason as low passenger numbers, a slump in air travel since the 11 September attacks and the rising cost of maintenance.